tensorflow/community/rfcs/20201201-cpp-gradients.md

 We provide a registry to store the mapping from op type to factory functions that return the `GradientFunction` for an op’s instance.
 The factory function takes as input the `ForwardOperation`, which contains metadata from the forward operation, and returns a `GradientFunction`.
 This allows gradient function authors to control which inputs/outputs of the forward op to keep around by increasing the ref-count on `AbstractTensorHandle`.

 Additionally, we provide a utility function `RegisterNotDifferentiable` to mark an op as non-differentiable.
-This can be used to implement tf.no\_gradient.
+This can be used to implement `tf.no_gradient`.
 We also provide a `NotDifferentiableGradientFunction` which returns nullptr output gradients.
-This can be used to implement `tf.stop\_gradient`.
+This can be used to implement `tf.stop_gradient`.

 ```